FlussoBV/HttpClientForOpenEdge/README.md

 # HttpClientForOpenEdge
-Http client for OpenEdge with ABL and Dotnet implementations
+Http client for OpenEdge with ABL and Dotnet implementations.